Energy Policy & Costs

 MA Premium Over US Average — All Energy Types (%)

-Source: EIA Weekly On-Highway Diesel Prices, New England PADD1A vs US.
-Annual averages from uploaded EIA data.
+Source: EIA Weekly On-Highway Diesel Prices, NE PADD1A vs US.

 Full Price History — Real EIA Data · Annual Averages